evgeniyarbatov/gpx-map/README.md

-# Render GPX for Garmin eTrex SE
+# GPX map for Garmin eTrex SE

-Render GPX track on the map with the screen resolution of Garmin eTrex SE to allow studying route details.
+Display GPX track on the map with the screen resolution of Garmin eTrex SE to allow studying route details.

-Useful when you are navigating a long and unfamiliar GPX track with details that are hard to see from the bird's eye view.
+Useful for long and unfamiliar GPX tracks with details that are hard to see from the bird's eye view.

 ## How to use